 Kate became a Humphrey-based technique teacher under the guidance of Lesley Main, later developed with respective Humphrey/Weidman/Limon specialists Gail Corbin, Deborah Carr and Jim May in the USA.
 In 2009, she was awarded the Lisa Ullmann scholarship to return to the Doris Humphrey Society in Chicago USA, and in 2011 completed Teaching Contemporary Limon with Alan Danielson and Geraldine Cardiel, of the Limon Institute.

-Kate is a qualified Pilates matwork teacher after taking a year long intensive and in depth teacher training programme at The Place (through the Pilates Foundation UK) under the supervision of master teachers Hana Jones, Susanne Lahusen and Sonia Noonan in 2006.
-Kate is also a qualified Exercise to Music instructor (YMCA) and is currently training to become a Strength and Conditioning coach.
-She has been a Lecturer in Dance at Middlesex University since 2006, where her teaching has included technique (Humphrey-based techniqie), performance, Pilates, fitness for dance, dance science, and pedagogy, and her research interests are in enhancing dancers health, fitness and performance.
+Kate is also a qualified Pilates matwork teacher (Pilates Foundation UK, The Place ), a level 4 Strength and Conditioning coach, and an Exercise to Music instructor (YMCA).
+She has been a Lecturer in Dance at Middlesex University since 2006, where her teaching has included Humphrey-based technique, performance, Pilates, fitness for dance, dance science, and teaching dance technique, and her research interests are in enhancing dancers health, fitness and performance.

 Trish Ligget, CIDESCO, LSSM (Hons.), OLY